SEO Tips: Your Guide to Meta Descriptions

 How can you write a great meta description?

-Meta descriptions don't have to be boring; be creative with them while trying to compel the user to click.
-Think about the content that is on your page, then consider why someone would be looking for this information.
+Meta descriptions don't have to be boring: be creative with them while trying to compel the user to click.
+Think about the content that is on your page and what you are offering, then consider why someone would be looking for this information and what will entice them to click on this link.

 From here you can start to choose your wording carefully.
-There is usually a character limit of around 150 or so.
+Google will show up to 300 characters.
 This is why it is so important to be concise with your wording.
 Keep in mind you are not necessarily writing for Google robots.
 You are writing for a human audience so keep it simple and use targeted, keywords for your descriptions.